US seeks 'roadmap' to political and economic normalcy in Jammu and Kashmir

 "We continue to press for the release of detainees for the full restoration of everyday services, but most importantly, for roadmap to the restoration of political and economic normalcy," said Acting Assistant Secretary of State for South and Central Asia Alice G Wells.

 The US remains "deeply concerned" about the situation in the Valley where daily life of nearly eight million residents has been severely impacted since the decision to revoke Jammu and Kashmir's special status and to "detain without charge" political leaders and restrict communications, Wells said in an interaction with reporters at Foggy Bottom headquarters of the State Department.

 "We've seen progress for example four million postpaid mobile phone users have had service restored, but SMS and internet is restricted," she said.

-Officials in Srinagar said that internet services across all platforms continued to be snapped in the Valley since the night of August 4, hours before the Centre announced its decision to abrogate Article 370 provisions that gave special status to Jammu and Kashmir and split the state into two UTs.

 ALSO READ| Imperial Hopes won’t Go Cold Turkey on Kashmir